Public Service Loan Forgiveness Discriminates Against Adjuncts

 - Are you an adjunct professor with student loans?

-- Do you intend to participate in the federal Public Service Loan Forgiveness program?
+- Does(Do) your employer(s) qualify for the federal Public Service Loan Forgiveness program?

 If so, you better check out this petition.

 As an adjunct who has worked full time since graduating with a terminal degree, I have been unable to correctly certify for Public Service Loan Forgiveness.
 I have approached all my employers with the certification forms and have provided them with information on how to fill out the forms.
 I did this in consultation with Federal Loan Servicing.
 In all cases the forms were filled out incorrectly or not at all.
 After a wait period of about 6 months, I approached an employer again with instructions on how to fill out the form again.
 Only one out of four employers have now filled out the paperwork correctly.

 Two employers have provided me with forms that indicate my credit hours.
 If you are an adjunct you know then that credit hours are only face-to-face hours and not all the other work required of being an adjunct.
 Federal Loan Servicing will accept credit hours but will not apply any further calculation on their end.
 They will not interpret those hours to reflect what I call "true hours" worked.
 Therein lies the crisis.
 There are no instructions informing employers how to calculate hours.

 If an adjunct were to certify for PSLF on "credit hours" alone, one would have to teach 7 to 10 classes per week (depending on the number of credit hours per class), or an equivalent of TWO FULL TIME JOBS.
 The bottom line is, we need a standardized way of calculating adjunct hours without all this complication in order to make participation in programs for all qualifying individuals just and fair.
 We did this for the Affordable Heath Care Act and created a "reasonable method" for determining true hours worked by adjuncts.
 So we have the tools.
 We just need to apply these tools appropriately.